 The most eye-opening stat from this study is that 60% of husbands and wives check their bank accounts more often than they have sex, insane!

-And people still wonder how money ruins marriages.
+And people still wonder how money problems ruin marriages.

 The top reasons for fighting about money are frivolous spending, savings, deceit, and exclusions from decisions.